Glad you stopped by! Looking for something? Checkout my Categories and Resources page.

 - 3 tsp cinnamon

-Combine all ingredients and cook in crockpot on low for 10-12 hours, or until they are mushy and soft.
-It will look like dark applesauce (see pics below).
+- Combine all ingredients and cook in crockpot on low for 10-12 hours, or until they are mushy and soft.
+The apple mixture will look like dark applesauce.

-2. Use tongs to remove jar from water, lay on a towel and put your funnel on the mouth of the jar.
+2. Use tongs to remove each jar from the water.
+Lay on a towel and put your funnel on the mouth of the jar.
 Fill apple butter up to about 1 inch from the lip.

-4. Use tongs to remove lid (this has the sealant on it, it is a reddish color on the underside).
+4. Use tongs to remove lid.
+(This has the sealant on it.
+It is a reddish color on the underside.)
 Lay it on the jar and screw the jar rings on tight.
 Then unscrew just a bit.
-Lay upside down on towel to allow the heat from the apples and jar to create a good seal.
+Set upside down on towel to allow the heat from the apples and jar to create a good seal.

 5. Repeat this process with each jar.
-You should get about 5 or 6-8oz jars, or 3-12 oz jars.
+You should get about five or six 8 ounce jars, or three 12 ounce jars.

 Recipe developed by Kelly Hancock ©2010 Faithful Provisions.
 For personal use only.
 May not be reproduced, reprinted or distributed for capital gain without prior permission from Kelly Hancock.